Guide

 A blend is not inferior.
 Many excellent espresso coffees are blends because the roaster wants sweetness, body, crema and consistency across seasons.

-How To Choose Single Origin Coffee
+How to Choose Single Origin Coffee

-• roast date
+• a roast date and roast profile;

 If the tasting notes are delicate, floral or citrusy, use paper-filter brewing first.
 If the notes are chocolate, nuts or caramel, the coffee may work well across more methods.